Enkrona/CompOrg44-345/MIPS/readme.md

-This is all of the homework assignments that I have procured.
+This is all of the assignments/projects that I have procured.
 All of these come directly from:

 Kann, Charles W., "Introduction To MIPS Assembly Language Programming" (2015).
 Gettysburg College Open Educational Resources.
 2